 (Back to Top)

-Implementing Team Huddles: Part One of a 3-Part “How To” Webinar Series
+Starting and Supporting Family Advisory Groups: Part Three of a 3-Part “How To” Webinar Series

-Join the National Center for Medical Home Implementation for part two of a free 3-part webinar series focusing on promoting partnership and teamwork in pediatric medical homes.
-This webinar will provide a detailed “how-to” presentation of care partnership support, as well as examples of best practices and input from family members.
+Join the National Center for Medical Home Implementation for the last installment of a free 3-part webinar series focusing on the promotion of partnership and teamwork in pediatric medical homes.
+This webinar will provide a detailed “How-To” description of starting and supporting family advisory groups, provide examples of best practices, and insights from parent partners.

 For a more detailed listing of upcoming conferences, webcasts, and other educational offerings, click here.